 How do I plan my financial future?

 First of all, remember that life is not a competition.
+Don’t think you can do the same thing your coworker or sibling did with their financial resources and get the same results.
 You need to create a plan that meets your needs and goals, not anyone else’s.
-A plan that meets your needs, works for you, and that you stick to – that’s success.
-Figuring out what you really want from life and setting up your finances to meet that desire will help you create a clear path.
+A plan that meets your needs, works for you and that you stick to – that’s success.
+Figuring out what you really want from life and setting up the correct financial planning tools needed to meet that desire will help you create a clear path.
 Here’s how to get started:

 Commit to honesty

 If you try to build a financial plan that has you enjoying nothing for 10 years, you won’t stick with it, no matter the financial planning tools you try.
 Instead, just like with your physical health, an honest measurement of where you are now will help you build the plan to financial freedom that actually works.
-Yes, it’s scary.
-But just think about knowing that you’re making the first real steps to living life on your terms.
+For instance, if you know you enjoy taking a trip each year, account for that.
+Don’t try to convince yourself that you can go without taking a vacation for ten years – that’s bad for your bank account and your sense of well-being.
+Eventually, you’ll cave and go on an extravagant trip instead of taking a more reasonable getaway annually.

 Decide on your number

 How much money do you need to be financially secure, independent or free?
+What are your goals for your financial future, and how much money will it take to reach them?
 Take a guess and go with your gut – write that number down somewhere right now.
 We’ll wait.

 Number written?
-For most people it feels usually feels large.
+For most people, it usually feels large.
 But keep going – some analysis will give you the financial planning tools you need to put yourself on the path to make your financial dreams a reality.

 Assess where you are now